White-Out

 into concrete, go home and eat from the hand

-A small woodpecker plucks at my suet basket
+A small woodpecker plucks at the suet basket

 black and white masked, no red crown.
 Larger magpies,